Department of Stone Age Archaeology

 The department's activities are aimed at giving new impetus to the development of this scientific field, creating a professional environment and a psychological atmosphere conducive to the unification of colleagues from other scientific institutions around the department in the interests of science.

 The main topics of scientific research are divided into two main areas: "Humanity and the Natural Environment in the Upper Paleolithic of the Russian Plain" and "Initial Development and the Early Stages of Northern European Culture."
 The first area was implemented from 1995 to 1997.
-Within the framework of the "Eastern Gravettian" project on t
+Within the framework of the "Eastern Gravettian" project on the Russian Plain, other topics are no less important.
+These include the development of theoretical aspects of the Paleolithic cultural layer, the Stone Age of the Arabian Peninsula, and the Neolithic of the forest zone of Eastern Europe.